Unforgettable Places to Visit in Puerto Rico (Besides San Juan)

 1-2-hour drive south of San Juan

-You may not have grown up with Café Bustelo but Puerto Ricans are serious about their coffee, and are now more dedicated than ever to sustaining its agricultural roots.
-Head inland to meet and greet local farmers who prioritize growing, harvesting and selling coffee 100% hecho en Puerto Rico, resulting in a rich farm-to-cup experience.
+You may not have grown up with Café Bustelo, but Puerto Ricans are serious about their coffee and are dedicated to sustaining the island's agricultural roots.
+Head inland to meet and greet local farmers who prioritize growing, harvesting, and selling coffee 100% hecho en Puerto Rico, resulting in a rich farm-to-cup experience.

 Embrace your inner thrill seeker at a zip line park with birds-eye views of El Yunque, the US’s only tropical rainforest.
-The ever-shifting forest floor below speeds by at Toroverde, Guinness World Records’ longest zip line on earth (if Jimmy Fallon can do it, so can you!).
+The ever-shifting forest floor below speeds by at Toroverde, Guinness World Records’ longest zip line on earth.
 Rather opt out?
 Get grounded in reforestation efforts volunteering with Para La Naturaleza while you’re in town.